govguide/optimism-resource-center/Token House Governance/Governance Fund/Governance Fund Overview.md

 alias: Governance fund
 ---
 > [!info]- This post was originally published in the Community Docs
 > To view the source, please click [here](https://community.optimism.io/docs/governance/gov-fund/).
-Last modified on June 16, 2023.
+Last modified on December 14, 2023.

 <span class="notvisible"></span>
 _[To discuss the Governance Fund, head to the Optimism governance forum](https://gov.optimism.io/t/governance-fund-discussion-thread/213)_.